 First National Bank Credit Interest Rates and Service Fees

-First National Bank’s “Attorneys Trust Account”, offers preferential and standardised rates of interest on Attorneys Trust current account credit balances as follows: update done due to repo rate change on 22 November 2018.
-Repo rate increased with 25 basis points.
-Revised credit interest rates advised by Fnb on 28 November 2018.
-Revised credit interest rates with effect from 27 November 2018. *Please note: the credit interest rate quoted below is subject to change at any time, without notice.
+First National Bank’s “Attorneys Trust Account”, offers preferential and standardised rates of interest on Attorneys Trust current account credit balances as follows: repo rate change announced on 18 July 2019, reduction of 25 basis points.
+Credit interest rates revised downwards with 0.25% effective from 19 July 2019. *Please note: the credit interest rate quoted below is subject to change at any time, without notice.

 |Forms of scams||Considerations to be made by the legal firm|